All Episodes

 If you start saying domicile versus residence and all the stuff I'm talking about, they're just going to gaslight you.

-Oh, no, residence doesn't mean that.
+Residence doesn't mean that.

 It just means where someone lives, but it's all bullshit.

-There's domicile and there's a residence.
+There's domicile and there's residence.

-White people who are citizens of a state, domicile in that state.
+White people who are citizens of a state domicile in that state.

 The blacks have no ability to domicile.